 At the outbreak of the War, the Federal government avoided any action, including prisoner exchanges, that might be viewed as official recognition of the Confederate government in Richmond.
-Public opinion forced a changed after the First Battle of Bull Run, when the Confederates captured over one thousand Union soldiers.
+Still, public opinion forced a change after the First Battle of Bull Run when the Confederates captured over one thousand Union soldiers.

-Being taken to Libby prison David thought his time fighting was over.
-But along with several other men they were only confined for a short period of five days.
-Then they were immediately exchanged at City Point and rejoined to their regiment.
-David had experienced some prison time and now he had to endure the march to Gettysburg.
+Being taken to Libby Prison, David thought his time fighting was over.
+Still, along with several other men, they were only confined for a short period of five days.
+Then, they were immediately exchanged at City Point and re-joined their regiment.
+David had experienced some prison time, and now he had to endure the march to Gettysburg.
 Later he would argue with himself about which one was worse.

 soldiers in transport